 Exclusivity Period and No Shop

 During the period following the execution of this LOI, Lopoco shall negotiate exclusively with Inventergy on the subject matter of this LOI and Inventergy and Lopoco agree to work in good faith expeditiously towards a definitive agreement.
-Lopoco agrees that they will not, directly or indirectly, (i) take any action to solicit, initiate, encourage or assist the submission of any proposal, negotiation or offer from any person or entity other than Inventergy relating to the exclusive representation of the Technology, or (ii) enter into any discussions, negotiations or execute any agreement related to any of the foregoing, and shall notify Inventergy promptly of any inquiries by any third parties in regards to the foregoing; excluding offers or proposals received by Lopoco prior to the execution of this LOI.
+Lopoco agrees that they will not, directly or indirectly, (i) take any action to solicit, initiate, encourage or assist the submission of any proposal, negotiation or offer from any person or entity other than Inventergy relating to the exclusive representation of the Technology, or (ii) enter into any discussions, negotiations or execute any agreement related to any of the foregoing, and shall notify Inventergy promptly of any inquiries by any third parties in regards to the foregoing; excluding written offers or proposals received by Lopoco prior to the execution of this LOI.
 Should both Inventergy and Lopoco agree that definitive documents shall not be executed pursuant to this LOI, then Inventergy and Lopoco shall have no further obligations under this section.

 Other than this section, which is intended to be and is legally binding, this letter is nonbinding and constitutes an indication of intent only and creates no other liability or obligation of any nature whatsoever among the parties hereto with respect to any contemplated transaction or any other matter or action described or referred to herein.
 Other legally binding obligations with respect to the contemplated transaction will only arise upon execution of a definitive agreement and related agreements with respect to the transaction.